-Pre-approval by AAA is required when purchasing eligible items for the eligible student only:
+Pre-approval by AAA is required before purchasing the following categories of educational expenses for the eligible student only:

 - 1. Instructional materials, including digital devices, digital periphery devices and assistive technology - 2.
-Curriculum (does not include teacher manuals)
+Curriculum (does not include teacher guides and manuals)